Schroedinger-Hat/ImageGoNord-Web/README.md

 # ImageGoNord - RGB image to Nordtheme palette

-A tool that can convert your rgb images to nordtheme palette.
+A tool that can convert your rgb images to [Nordtheme](https://www.nordtheme.com/) palette.

 This repository is:
 - CLI utility, written in python, that can convert any sort of image into a [nordtheme](https://github.com/arcticicestudio/nord) palette image;